Vorkharium/vorkharium.github.io/_posts/2024-11-04-HTB-Nibbles-Write-up.md

 unzip personal.zip
 cat /home/nibbler/personal/stuff/monitor.sh
 ```
-It is a very quite long script, but since everybody can write on it, we can just change the contents to escalate our privileges:
+It is a quite long script, but since everybody can write on it, we can just change the contents to escalate our privileges:
 ```shell
 # Pay attention to -rwxrwxrwx permissions
 nibbler@Nibbles:/home/nibbler/personal/stuff$ ls -al